 Choose from the finest cheese that the British Isles and Continental Europe have to offer.

-Choose from the finest cheese that the British Isles and Continental Europe have to offer.
 We stock a wide range of washed rind cheese, blue mould cheese, soft cheese and the harder cheeses.
-For those who are on a special diet, we have a fantastic range of sheep & goats milk cheese.
+For those who are on a special diet, we have a fantastic range of sheep and goat’s milk cheese.

-All our large cheese is cut to order from the wheel rather than from pre-packed cheeses.
+All our large cheese is cut to order from the wheel, rather than being pre-packed.

-Many of our cheese are of AOC, DOP or PDO recognition depending on their country of origin.
+Many of our cheeses are AOC, DOP or PDO, depending on their country of origin.